Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules: Introduction

 That is, both $\eta$ and $d(\eta)$ have poles of order at most one along $\mathscr{A}$.
 Note that these are complexes of sheaves of $\mathscr{O}_{X}$-modules, neither of which depends on the choice of defining equation $f$ of $\mathscr{A}$.
 There are algebraic analogues: the algebraic logarithmic de Rham complex $\Omega_{R}^{\bullet}(\log \mathscr{A})$; the algebraic rational de Rham complex $\Omega_{R}^{\bullet}(\star \mathscr{A})$.
 These complexes of $R$-modules have similar definitions to the analytic ones.

-Our original motivation was to answer a conjecture (Conjecture 1.7 of \cite{CohomologyComplementFree}) of Terao and Yuzvinsky from the 1990s:
+Our original motivation was to answer a well studied conjecture (Conjecture 3.1 of \cite{TeraoLCTforArrangementsConjecture}) of Terao from 1977:

-\begin{conjecture} \text{(Terao and Yuzvinsky's Conjecture)} The Algebraic Logarithmic Comparison Theorem holds for reduced hyperplane arrangements.
+\begin{conjecture} \text{(Terao's LCT Conjecture)} The Algebraic Logarithmic Comparison Theorem holds for reduced hyperplane arrangements.
 That is, the natural inclusion of the algebraic logarithmic de Rham complex into the algebraic rational de Rham complex is a quasi-isomorphism:

 \end{conjecture} Here $\mathbb{C}_{U}$ is the the rank one $\mathbb{C}$-valued constant sheaf on $U$.